 When a determination of responsibility for sexual harassment has been made against the respondent, the district shall provide remedies to the complainant.
-Such remedies may include the same individualized services described above in the section "Supportive Measures," but need not be nondisciplinary or nonpunitive and need not avoid burdening the respondent, within 180 days of the date of the most recently alleged misconduct.
+Such remedies may include the same individualized services described above in the section "Supportive Measures," but need not be nondisciplinary or nonpunitive and need not avoid burdening the respondent.